RZEROSTERN/webpack4-phaser-boilerplate/README.md

 Feel free to use it in practices, sandboxes and productive developments.

 ## Installation and Deployment
-For installation, just execute this line commands:
+For installation, just execute these line commands:

 ```bash
 $ git clone https://github.com/RZEROSTERN/webpack4-phaser-boilerplate.git